MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 Alternatively, go to Azure Migrate and select **Refresh** to manually refresh **Servers, databases, and web apps** to help expedite the discovery agent synchronization.

-### Replication or migration fails with error value cannot be null
+### Replication or migration fails with error value can't be null

 **Root cause**

 Replication or migration fails with the following error message:

-Value cannot be null.
+Value can't be null.
 Parameter name: `FetchingHyperVDiskPropertiesFailed`.

 The component fails to fetch the disk properties from the source Hyper-V host.
-This can happen if the underlying cluster virtual disk is offline or if the disk is not in a healthy state.
+This can happen if the underlying cluster virtual disk is offline or if the disk isn't in a healthy state.

 **Recommended resolution**